macimax/WIKI_STEPMANIA/List-of-Song-Modifiers.md

 Due to a bug, playing SM 3.9 and variants using "Battery", 4 LIVES or RISKY options will change the fail type to Immediate.

-Some themes have other fail type called IIDX, that fail if the life bar is <= 80%.
+Some themes or versions have other fail type called IIDX, that fail if the life bar is <= 80%.
 Known as "FailIIDX" internally.